Krystian19/cactus-app/README.md

 + - [ ] Setup db support for movies and ovas
 + - [ ] Setup schedule view support for episodes that are out but not translated
 + - [ ] Setup schedule view support for delayed episodes
+  + - [ ] Set time countdown for an episode in the anime info view (state delayed episodes)
 + - [ ] Setup SEO support for the whole application
 + - [x] Implement HLS streaming for the video player view
   + - [x] Study how to implement HLS properly